Testing & Sandbox

 -H "Authorization: Bearer pe_live_abc123..." \

-# Check status (poll until "ready")
+# Check status (poll until "ready") — for videos which may still be processing thumbnails

-curl https://app.posteverywhere.ai/api/v1/media/med_abc123 \
+curl https://app.posteverywhere.ai/api/v1/media/{media_id} \

 -H "Authorization: Bearer pe_live_abc123..."